MASILab/tumor-cifar/README.md

-# tumor-cifar
+# Tumor-CIFAR

 This is the supplementary material for the oral-presentation paper of MICCAIW-MLMI 2019:

 "Distanced LSTM: Time-Distanced Gates in LSTM to adapt Longitudinal Lung Cancer Detection".

-We are extending the journal version of this work (DLSTM).
+and Journal Version:

+"Time-Distanced Gates in Long Short Term Memory Networks".

  The DLSTM code will be available soon.

 <img src="https://github.com/MASILab/tumor-cifar/blob/master/illustration.png" width="600">